 Moving Teaching Online.
 8 Lessons Learned from Teaching Online.
 Storyline 2: Parts of the Body Drag and Drop.
 Discussion Rubric.
 University of Wisconsin - Stout — Schedule of Online Courses, Online Certificate Programs, and Graduate Degree Follow us on Facebook.

 OSCQR Course Design Review.
 Free Online Course Materials.
 Generic Template Structure.
 Over the years, a number of institutions have identified features to be included in every online course.

 The following model originated at Utah State University.
+Start Here Start Here may be a link from the home page of the blended course or announcement.
+The Power of Asynchronous Video.
 Prepare for Classes & Boards.
 SAMR Model: A Practical Guide for EdTech Integration.
 The SAMR Model is a framework created by Dr. Ruben Puentedura that categorizes four different degrees of classroom technology integration.
 The letters "SAMR" stand for Substitution, Augmentation, Modification, and Redefinition.
 The SAMR model was created to share a common language across disciplines as teachers strive to help students visualize complex concepts.
 Image Modified from Original by Lefflerd’s on Wikimedia Commons While it’s often visualized as a ladder or staircase as above, this can be misleading because Substitution (the bottom of the ladder) is sometimes the best choice for a particular lesson.